 At registration and check in we will also provide each student with a Tulane Pre-College t-shirt, a key/card lanyard and holder, and a water bottle.

-The only required expenses not included with tuition are the cost of transportation to and from New Orleans.
+The only required expenses not included in the program cost are the cost of transportation to and from New Orleans.
 All extra-curricular activities, as well as transportation to and from these activities, are included in the cost of the program.
 Students should plan to have spending money for any souvenirs or extras that they wish to purchase.
 For example, admissions and transportation to the Aquarium of the Americas will be covered by the program.
-If a student wishes to buy a souvenir or a drink and a snack while there, he or she will need to cover that cost personally.
+If a student wishes to buy a souvenir or a drink and a snack while there, they will need to cover that cost personally.

 We do not encourage students to bring large amounts of cash to Tulane Pre-College.
 There are ATMs for many major banks on campus in the LBC, and most places that your student may spend money accept debit and credit cards.

 Program counselors are all Tulane students and live in the residence hall with the participants.
 The residential staff is responsible for creating a living community experience, as well as ensuring safety measures by enforcing curfew and other policies.
 All residential staff undergoes compliance training for minors living on campus as well as a criminal background check.
 A pre-college housing supervisor is on-call and available to respond 24 hours a day.
 Since all program counselors are current Tulane students, they also can serve as mentors to the pre-college students and provide an authentic Tulane experience.